Elements

 print 'It took ' + i + ' iterations to sort the deck.';

-Hometown Hero of Ōshū City, Iwate Prefecture, 🏛️Shohei Ohtani is honored with a commemorative 🕳️manhole cover (Mizusawaesashi Station, west exit), celebrating his journey from local roots to global baseball superstardom and underscoring his deep connection to the community that fostered his early development.
+Hometown Hero of Ōshū City: 🏛️Shohei Ohtani, Rikuzentakata: 🏛️Rōki Sasaki and Morioka City: 🏛️Yusei Kikuchi, all hail from the same Iwate Prefecture in the Tōhoku Region of Japan.
+Honored with a commemorative 🕳️MLB manhole cover to celebrate local roots to global baseball superstardom and underscoring their deep connection to the community that fostered their early development.

 Sukayu Onsen, nestled in the Hakkoda Mountains of Aomori Prefecture, is a revered hot spring renowned for its therapeutic, highly acidic sulfur waters and rustic charm.
 Its most famous for the "Sen-nin-buro" or "Bath of a Thousand Bathers," a massive, traditional mixed-gender bath constructed entirely from hiba (Japanese cypress) wood, offering a unique communal bathing experience that has drawn visitors for over 300 years.
 Sukayu is also notable for being one of Japan's first designated National Recreational Hot Springs and is famously one of the snowiest inhabited places on Earth, creating a dramatic winter wonderland setting for its steamy baths.